rails/rails/guides/source/getting_started.md

 </table>
 ```

 However, if you look again at our models now, you can see that the logic is duplicated.
-If in future we increase the functionality of our blog - to include private messages, for instance -  we might find ourselves duplicating the logic yet again.
+If in the future we increase the functionality of our blog - to include private messages, for instance -  we might find ourselves duplicating the logic yet again.
 This is where concerns come in handy.

 A concern is only responsible for a focused subset of the model's responsibility; the methods in our concern will all be related to the visibility of a model.
 Let's call our new concern (module) `Visible`.
 We can create a new file inside `app/models/concerns` called `visible.rb` , and store all of the status methods that were duplicated in the models.